 If you are feeling dizzy or off balance, start by making an appointment for a full check-up with a family doctor.
 It is important to try to describe symptoms with as much detail and accuracy as possible.
 The doctor needs this information to help figure out where the problem is coming from.
 Read tips to help you prepare for appointments.

-Family doctors and vestibular rehabilitation therapists can do a positioning test (Dix-Hallpike manoeuvre) to detect BPPV.
+Family doctors, emergency physicians, and vestibular rehabilitation therapists can do a positioning test (Dix-Hallpike manoeuvre) to detect BPPV.
 You might be referred for diagnostic tests of vestibular function.
 These are the same tests as those used with younger people.
 Any age-related differences in test results are usually subtle.
 Referral to a diagnostic testing centre is needed for in-depth vestibular testing.

 Some vestibular test results may have particular significance in the elderly.
 For example, the sole presence of vestibular-ocular reflex (VOR) asymmetry is a significant predictor of falls.

 Sometimes dizziness is a sign of a serious and potentially life-threatening condition, usually a stroke.
 The risk of a more serious diagnosis rises with age.
-If you or someone you know is dizzy and has any of these red flag signs, get immediate medical help - call 911 or go to the nearest hospital emergency department:
+If you or someone you know is dizzy and has any of these red flag signs, get immediate medical help - call 911 or other emergency services right away:

 - Fever of 39.4°C (103°F) or greater.

 - Chest pain/heart racing or symptoms of a stroke – stroke symptoms are treated as a medical emergency and usually include headache; passing out; double vision; facial numbness, slurred speech or swallowing problems; weakness in one arm or leg; and difficulty walking.
 The symptoms of a brain stem stroke can be more complex and may include vertigo, dizziness and severe imbalance without the hallmark of most strokes – weakness in one arm or leg.

 - Fainting or collapsing.